389ds/389ds.github.io/docs/389ds/design/entry-state-resolution.md

 **Digression1:** what is different with urp ?

-What is the difference for entry state resolution if it is done on the primary master (operation is from an ldapclient) or on a consumer (operation is via replication connection),noted as URP ?
+What is the difference for entry state resolution if it is done on the primary supplier (operation is from an ldapclient) or on a consumer (operation is via replication connection),noted as URP ?

  There are two differences:

--    On a primary master the operation csn: OPcsn is generated to be newer than any csn this master has ever seen , so there is no need to check if any value Vdcsn or Vuscn >     OP csn exists.
+-    On a primary supplier the operation csn: OPcsn is generated to be newer than any csn this supplier has ever seen , so there is no need to check if any value Vdcsn or Vuscn >     OP csn exists.

 -    The operation is verified not to violate the protocol, so it is impossible to delete a non existing value or to add an existing value, this can be used in deciding how present/deleted valuesets will be handled